 We manage our pests naturally with animals, birds, and insects.
 We have developed Action Plans for each insect pest and fungi that are problems for us.
-If you wish to receive a copy of one of our Action Plans, just email us - firstname.lastname@example.org.

 We have had some experiences with rabbits eating the small blueberry and honeyberry bushes.
-Since them, we put hardware cloth cages around new plants for the first year or two though they still manage to conquer the fence especially in the quiet winter months.
+Since then, we put hardware cloth cages around new plants for the first year or two though they still manage to conquer the fence especially in the quiet winter months.

 We started having a problem with raccoons climbing in the cherry plum and plum trees closest to the woods, as well as eating large quantities of blueberries and juneberries.
 Raccoons climb right over the 8 ft fence!
-They broke some branches.
 Jim installed an electric fence about 8 inches off the ground around the perimeter.
 The fence is powered by a solar fencer.
 The electric fence, combined with seasonal live trapping, helps keep raccoon losses to a minimum.

 Birds, including robins and cedar waxwings, are a big problem for us, especially for our juneberries and blueberries.
 The first thing we did was to remove the bluebird houses we put up to attract bluebirds.
 Bluebirds eat fruit, too!